These Are the Most Gator-Populated Waters in the Tar Heel State

 Alligators have been sighted along southern Neuse River shores.

 Passing through Clayton and Raleigh on its way to the sea, the Neuse River is the longest river found exclusively in North Carolina.
-While alligators typically prefer the southern shores of the Neuse River, sightings have been reported much further north.
+While alligators typically prefer the southern shores of the Neuse River, sightings have been reported much farther north.

 The Neuse River is popular for boating, fishing, and hiking, as it has many greenways and trails.
 It reaches a width of three miles in certain spots, giving alligators plenty of room to roam.